DavidAnson/markdownlint-cli2/README.md

 - The format of this file is a [YAML][yaml] object representing the [`markdownlint` `config` object][markdownlint-config].
 - Other details are the same as for `jsonc`/`json` files described above.
-- If `yaml` and `yml` files are present in the same directory, the `yaml` version takes precedence.
-- If a `jsonc` or `json` file is present in the same directory, it takes precedence.
 - For example: [`.markdownlint.yaml`][markdownlint-yaml]

 ### `.markdownlint.cjs` or `.markdownlint.mjs`